glideroggan/dream/readme.md

   - the purpose dropdown is empty
   - sometimes there is an issue where a loan is stuck in "draft" status, we should clean up these when quitting the workflow
 - loan-widget
-  - should subscribe to loan changes
+  - ✔️should subscribe to loan changes
+  - 💥doesn't gets added automatically when applying for a loan
 - system-task is being recreated every time, we should re-create it if we already have it
 - upcoming transaction on the same day shows as 'tomorrow'?
 - transfer-workflow